 The Group’s Risk Register defines controls as prevent or detect and identifies owners for each high level risk.
 Feedback on the risks and controls is actively encouraged and is facilitated by links on the Group’s intranet to ensure the risks listed remain relevant and accurate.
 The Register itself is regularly maintained and is reviewed by the Committee annually.

-The Company has introduced a new business planning process whereby each land transaction, following completion of the development, is tested against its original appraisal to ascertain its performance and to improve cash flow forecasting.
+The Company has in place a business planning process whereby each land transaction, following completion of the development, is tested against its original appraisal to ascertain its performance and to improve cash flow forecasting.
 These Post Completion Reports are provided to the Committee and are discussed at each meeting.

 The Group has a widely publicised Whistleblowing Policy which enables employees and other stakeholders to raise concerns in confidence.
 The Committee has arranged to receive reports on all occasions when such issues are raised under this policy.

 The Whistleblowing Policy is formally reviewed and approved each year by the Committee.
-During the year, this policy was updated to reflect changes in best practice and to incorporate reference to the new corporate criminal act of facilitating tax evasion, as referred to below.
+During the year, there were no changes made to the policy.

-Following the introduction of the Bribery Act 2010 the Company put in place a policy on bribery and corruption for all employees strictly to adhere to.
-The Group Company Secretary ensures that the policy is complied with, updates the policy, procedures and company code of practice as and when required and provides regular reports to the Committee.
+Following the introduction of the Bribery Act 2010 the Company put in place a formal policy on bribery and corruption for all employees to strictly adhere to.
+The Company Secretary ensures that the policy is complied with, updates the policy, procedures and company code of practice as and when required and provides regular reports to the Committee.

 The Bribery Act policy is formally reviewed and approved each year by the Committee.
-This policy was updated this year to reflect changes to internal procedures since the previous publication.
+There were no changes made to the policy during the year.

 The Criminal Finances Act